 Now you can easily support all students, especially those who need more attention.

-When lessons connect to students’ lives, needs, and interests, classroom time creates thoughtful connections that matter.
+When virtual learning lessons connect to students’ lives, needs, and interests, classroom time creates thoughtful connections that matter.
 Make learning personal by connecting it to student experiences.
 Considering them first as individuals might help drive this home.

 Online Tool: Participation Data